Sturdy-Statistics/sturdy-firewall/README.md

   (handler request))
 ```

+`with-schemas` stops at the first invalid request map.
+The iteration order of the schema map is not part of its API, so when several maps are invalid at once, which error is returned first is unspecified.
+This is primarily intended for a small number of request maps (typically `:path-params`, `:body-params`, and `:query-params`); validation still fails safely with useful details for the reported error.

-If validation fails, the handler is not executed and a `400 Bad Request`
-response is returned.
+If validation fails, the handler is not executed and a `400 Bad Request` response is returned.

 Example error: